5G-MAG/Getting-Started/pages/5g-media-streaming/tutorials/CMCD-reporting.md

 As we are all set on the server-side now we can focus on the client side.

 ### Step 1: Installation, Configuration and Running the 5GMSd Client
-Please follow the instructions documented in the basic end-to-end guide setup guide.
+Please follow the instructions documented in the basic end-to-end guide.

 ### Step 2: Creating CMCD Report
 While consuming content via our previously installed 5GMSd Application Server and 5GMSd Application Function the client is automatically collecting and sending CMCD Reports.
 <img src="../../../assets/images/5gms/app-playback.png" width="40%" />

 ### Step 3: Inspecting the CMCD Report in Dashboard
 Navigate to `http://<CMCD_DASHBOARD_IP>:8081/dashboards` in your browser, like below you should see:
 <img src="../../../assets/images/5gms/cmcd-dashboard.png" width="85%" />

-## Network Impairment
+## Network Impairments
 To demonstrate how CMCD provides visibility into adaptive bitrate streaming behavior under changing network conditions, we use the NetEmu from the 5G-MAG 6G-Testbed project to add impairments to the network.

 ### Step 1: Clone the Repository
 ```bash
 git clone https://github.com/5G-MAG/6G-Testbed.git
 ```